mk-hasan/Data-Science-Project/README.md

 |pricepercent| The unit price percentile compared to the rest of the set.|
 |winpercent| The overall win percentage according to 269,000 matchups.|

- - *** I did some descriptive statistical analysis using some different figures and comment ***
+ - **I did some descriptive statistical analysis using some different figures and comment**
- - *** For predictive analysis i used Random Forest Regresor with K Cross Fold validation and Grid Search of the parameters ***
+ - **For predictive analysis i used Random Forest Regresor with K Cross Fold validation and Grid Search of the parameters**
- - *** For clustering analysis, i used Self Organizing Map(SOM) to cluster all the data points and mak some predictions using SOM.***
+ - **For clustering analysis, i used Self Organizing Map(SOM) to cluster all the data points and mak some predictions using SOM**